algbio/br-index-mems/README.md

 New features in this fork:

-- Support for MEM finding
+- Support for finding maximal exact matches (MEMs) between a set of patterns and a text

 ## About